xVir/kik-node/README.md

 1. Import `@kikinteractive/kik`
 2. Create a bot with the username and API key you got from https://dev.kik.com/
+3. Configure your bot as described in the [documentation][dev-config-kik-url]
-3. Add the bot as middleware to your server with `bot.incoming()`
+4. Add the bot as middleware to your server with `bot.incoming()`
-4. Start your web server
+5. Start your web server

 You can use any node-style web server to host your Kik bot.
 Add handlers to your bot by calling `bot.onTextMessage(...)` and get notified whenever a user messages you.
 Take action on the messages as they come in and call `message.reply(...)` to respond to the message within the chat the message was sent from.